Skip to content

 Encalife safety razor

-I find that the quality of the Encalife Luxury Razor For Men to be as good as many of the more well-known safety razors on the market but at under US $30 for the razor, razor stand, blades, and blade bank there’s a lot of “bang for the buck.”
+I find that the quality of the Encalife Luxury Razor For Men to be as good as many of the more well-known safety razors on the market and the price includes the razor, razor stand, blades, and blade bank so there’s a lot of “bang for the buck.”

 The build quality of the razor and accessories is surprisingly good: the blade bank is acceptable, the razor stand is heavy enough to stay stable, and the razor itself disassembles and assembles smoothly and easily.